--TORRINGTON PUBLIC SCHOOL DISTRICT
+TORRINGTON PUBLIC SCHOOL DISTRICT

-- Schools will remained closed through May 20, 2020 - The district website is www.torrington.org. - Distance learning for students continues to work well!
+- The district website is www.torrington.org. - Please check out COVID-19 Resources on the district website. - Distance learning for students continues to work well!
 We will continue to post more lessons during the closures. - Scheduling a designated "school time" will provide stability for your children. - Email is the most efficient way to contact the schools and district at this time.
-School and district emails are I listed on the district website. - There have been an increased volume of requests at help@torrington.org.
+School and district emails are listed on the district website. - There have been an increased volume of requests at help@torrington.org.
 Our technicians are responding as quickly as possible.
 Thank you for your patience. - EdAdvance will continue to provide free meals for all children Monday through Friday from 11:30 am to 1:00 pm at Vogel Wetmore School.
 This is a drive through service in the bus loop offering a lunch for that day and a breakfast for the next morning.
-Additional distribution options are being explored. - The next laptop distribution will be held Tuesday April 14th from 1 PM to 4 PM at the Torrington High School.
-Students and parents can find information on the Chromebook Loan agreement here - New Bus Stop Walk Up sites with Free Meals for Students 18 years old and under start on Monday 4/13/2020.
-Breakfast & Lunch Meals will be provided at these locations Monday - Friday from 11:30 - 11:50 am: Woodland Hills, 330 Highland Avenue in front of the playground and Northside Terrace at 4 Terrace Drive in front of the playground.
+Additional distribution options are being explored. - Laptop distribution dates will be posted on the district website as they are scheduled.
+A phone and email announcement will also notify families of the distribution.